flinty-custom0z/realty-website/notes/workbench.md

 ### NOW

-- Price and all the other filters are updated when doing global search but listings change only when press apply, but should do both
+- When I just open a category I don't need to see grayed out options, they only should be for when one or more filters are applied

-- Also when selecting a category unavaliable filters disappear instead of graying out
+- Problem with prices is not fixed.
+They still won't update in categories when applying filters.
+They only update when I enter something in a local search field

-- Price still won't update in categories when applying filters
+Everything works fine in global search tho, except when I select and apply then unselect one of the filters filter reset option disappears but results stay filtered

 ### Next